 All other things being equal, retrospective application of ASU 2010-26 may result in more consistent and comparable GAAP results before and after the change.
 As was stated before, the application of ASU 2010-26 will generally result in lower ongoing new deferral amounts.
 This will generally cause a decrease in GAAP operating earnings and net income for an ongoing operation.
 If a company does not adopt retrospective application, new DAC cohort schedules will be on a different basis than old cohorts, and a full transition to the new standard will not occur until all old business has rolled off of the DAC models.
-Retrospective application of ASU 2010-26 allows a company to put all business (new and existing) on the new basis immediately.
+Retrospective application of ASU 2010-26 allows a company to report existing business on the same basis as new business.
 Retrospective application will therefore generally decrease DAC balances, resulting in lower impacts to GAAP operating earnings and net income in future years.
+In order to apply the ASU retrospectively, historical information is required.
+Technical Inquiry Service (TIS) Section 6300.38 published by the American Institute of Certified Public Accountants (AICPA) address the accounting issues further.